-Also on or about May 15, 2009, GTSI formally contracted with the two U.S.-based engineering consultants to develop and design the 8-BIT ADC and 14-BIT ADC for the 24th Research Institute on GTSI's behalf and to provide technical expertise and training to the 24th Research Institute.
-On or about June 25, 2009, Chang and Huang traveled to San Jose, California to meet with the engineering consultants and to rent office space in Milpitas, California for use by the consultants.
-On or about July 28, 2009, Chang and Huang spoke with the engineering consultants about the consultants' progress on the ADC project and travel to China.
-On or about August 3, 2009, Chang informed one of the engineering consultants that Director Ruzhang Li of the 24th Research Institute requested that Chang bring the completed ADC designs to China.
+On or about June 17, 2009, Huang directed a GTSI employee to transfer \$73,000 to a bank account controlled by one of the engineering consultants as a first payment.
+On or about June 25, 2009, Huang and Chang traveled to San Jose, California to meet with the engineering consultants and to rent office space in Milpitas, California for use by the consultants.
+Huang signed the lease under the name of a business entity controlled by Huang and Chang, her husband.
+On or about July 28, 2009, Huang and Chang spoke with the engineering consultants about the consultants' progress on the ADC project and prospective travel to China.